canton7/Simple.Migrations/README.md

 -------------------------

 [sqlite-net](https://github.com/praeclarum/sqlite-net) is a little SQLite driver and micro-ORM.
-It is not an ADO.NET implementation, and so makes a good example for seeing how SimpleMigrations work with drivers which don't implement ADO.NET.
+It is not an ADO.NET implementation, and so makes a good example for seeing how Simple.Migrations work with drivers which don't implement ADO.NET.

 First off, create a new Console Application, and install the sqlite-net NuGet package.
 You'll also need to download `sqlite.dll` and add it to your project.

-Next, we'll need to create a number of classes to tell SimpleMigrations how to work with sqlite-net: we'll need a version provider, connection provider, and a base class for the migrations.
+Next, we'll need to create a number of classes to tell Simple.Migrations how to work with sqlite-net: we'll need a version provider, connection provider, and a base class for the migrations.

 ### `IConnectionProvider`